Astley, Greater Manchester: Governance

 Historically, Astley formed part of the Hundred of West Derby, a judicial division of southwest Lancashire.
 It was one of six townships or vills that made up the ancient ecclesiastical parish of Leigh.
+It was also a chapelry in Leigh parish.
 The townships existed before the parish.
 Under the terms of the Poor Law Amendment Act 1834, the townships formed the Leigh Poor Law Union established on 26 January 1837, comprising the whole of the ancient parish and part of Winwick.
 There were workhouses in Pennington, Culcheth, Tyldesley and Lowton, but Leigh Union workhouse at Atherleigh replaced them in the 1850s.
-In 1894 the civil parishes of Astley, Culcheth, Kenyon and Lowton became part of Leigh Rural District which lasted until it was dissolved in 1933 and Astley was incorporated into the Tyldesley Urban District.
+In 1866 Astley became a separate civil parish, in 1894 the civil parishes of Astley, Culcheth, Kenyon and Lowton became part of Leigh Rural District which lasted until it was dissolved.
+On 1 October 1933 the parish was abolished and merged with Tyldesley cum Shakerley and Astley was incorporated into the Tyldesley Urban District.
+In 1931 the parish had a population of 4584.
 The urban district was abolished in 1974 under the Local Government Act 1972, and Astley became part of the Metropolitan Borough of Wigan, a local government district of the metropolitan county of Greater Manchester.
 For most of its existence in Wigan borough up to revisions in 2004, Astley was part of the "Bedford-Astley" ward joining it with rural land in the Bedford area south of Leigh.

 Since 2004 Astley and Mosley Common form an electoral ward of the Metropolitan Borough of Wigan.
 The ward elects three councillors to the 75-member metropolitan borough council.
 As of 2012, the Astley Mosley Common ward is represented by three Labour councillors.

 From 1983 to 2010, Astley, along with neighbouring Tyldesley, was part of the Worsley parliamentary constituency, joining it with the western half of the City of Salford.
-Despite including more Conservative areas such as Worsley and Boothstown, this was a safe Labour seat held by Terry Lewis up to 2005, followed by Barbara Keeley, who remains MP for its successor Worsley and Eccles South.
+Despite including more Conservative areas such as Worsley and Boothstown, this was a safe Labour seat held by Terry Lewis up to 2005, followed by Barbara Keeley, who remained MP for its successor Worsley and Eccles South.
 However, a review of parliamentary representation in Greater Manchester, the Boundary Commission recommended that Astley and Tyldesley should be part of the Leigh constituency at the 2010 United Kingdom general election.
-At the 2010 General Election Andy Burnham retained the Leigh seat with 24,295 votes and a majority of 15,011, representing 51.3% of the vote.
+At the 2010 Election Andy Burnham retained the Leigh seat with 24,295 votes and a majority of 15,011, representing 51.3% of the vote.
 Burnham was re-elected MP for the Leigh constituency in 2015 with 24,312 votes which was 53.9% of the total vote cast.
 Jo Platt, representing Labour, was elected in 2017 with 26,347 votes which was 56.2% of the total votes cast.
-Leigh was gained by the Conservatives in the 2019 general election, and is now represented by James Grundy.
+Leigh was gained by the Conservatives in the 2019 general election, and represented by James Grundy until he retired at the 2024 General Election when, following further constituency boundary changes, it became part of the new Leigh and Atherton seat, which was regained by Jo Platt, its present MP.